Particular/docs.particular.net/samples/username-header/sample.md

 This approach uses the "Principal Manipulation" API that exists in both Versions 3 and 4.

-WARNING: It is important to note that, on the receiving end, this API actually uses a fake windows principle, that has the name from the header, an **not** the real authenticated principal of the user who sent the message.
+WARNING: It is important to note that, on the receiving end, this API actually uses a fake windows principle, that has the name from the header, and **not** the real authenticated principal of the user who sent the message.

 ### Configure Principal Manipulation